hphelion/documentation/commercial/GA1/commercial.undercloud-resource-esx-manage-vm.md

 * [Next Steps](#next-steps)

 ##Register vCenter<a name="register-vcenter"></a>

-You can register vCenter using the Horizon dashboard in the undercloud.
+You can register vCenter by using the Horizon dashboard in the undercloud.

 vCenter provides centralized management of virtual host and virtual machines from a single console.
 You can register only three vCenters in the compute service, although a single administrator can manage multiple workloads.